-5) Why did the Service delist gray wolves in the Western Great Lakes DPS?
+Why is the Service proposing to delist gray wolves in the Western Great Lakes DPS?

-We delisted the gray wolf in the Western Great Lakes DPS because that DPS supports a healthy self-sustaining population of wolves.
-In the past, human-caused mortality resulted in the near extinction of gray wolves in the conterminous U.S. With state management plans in place, each of the states will now manage wolf populations in accordance with population objectives, which will ensure survival of the species in the DPS into the foreseeable future.
+The Service is proposing to delist the gray wolf in the Western Great Lakes DPS because that DPS supports a healthy, self-sustaining population of wolves.
+In the past, human-caused mortality resulted in the near extinction of gray wolves in the conterminous U.S. With state management plans in place, each of the states would manage wolf populations in accordance with population objectives, which would ensure survival of the species in the DPS into the foreseeable future.

-The goal of the Endangered Species Act is to improve the status of a listed species to the point that it no longer needs ESA protection.
+The goal of the ESA is to improve the status of a listed species to the point that it no longer needs ESA protection.
 Generally, this means reducing or removing threats to its survival, resulting in increasing numbers and distribution of the species.

 The approved recovery plan for the gray wolf in the eastern United States sets forth population criteria that, when achieved, will ensure the survival of the gray wolf into the future.
 Those population criteria are:

-- The Minnesota population is at least 1,250 and its continued survival is assured.
+- The Minnesota population’s continued survival is assured.